This information charter sets out the standards you can expect from Harrow Council when we request or hold information

 "Personal data" is information that relates to identifiable living individuals.
 It does not include information relating to dead people, groups of people, organisations or businesses.

-The General Data Protection Act 2016 and Data Protection Act 2018 regulate the management of personal data.
+The UK General Data Protection Regulation (UK GDPR) and Data Protection Act 2018 regulate the management of personal data.

 We may need to handle personal information about you so that we can provide better services for you.
 This is how we look after that information.

 - to make sure you know why we need it;

 - to ask only for what we need, and not to collect too much or irrelevant information;

 - to protect it and make sure nobody has access to it who shouldn't;

 - to let you know if we share it with other organisations to give you better public services - and if you can say no;

 - to make sure we don't keep it longer than necessary; and

 - we don't make your personal information available for commercial use without your permission.